venugoapalreddy/biztalk-docs/his/core/3270-lu-properties-lua2.md

  Printer LUs can be marked as associated instead of generic or specific.
 To associate a printer LU with a terminal LU, select this option and choose the **Associated LU** from the drop-down list box.
 When this option is checked, the **terminal name** will default to IBM-3287-1.

- **Sessions**
+ <strong>Sessions</strong>
  This is the number of TN3270 sessions allowed for the selected LU or pool.
-The number of TN3270 sessions must not exceed the number of LUs listed under [!INCLUDE[hisHostIntServNoVersion](../includes/hishostintservnoversion-md.md)] Resource Information.
+The number of TN3270 sessions must not exceed the number of LUs listed under [!INCLUDE [hisHostIntServNoVersion](../includes/hishostintservnoversion-md.md)] Resource Information.

  If you reduce the TN3270 Sessions limit to 0 (zero) TN3270 service will not assign the LU or pool.